MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/network-capacity-exceeded.md

 ## Suggested prerequisites

 **Validate network capacity risks:** [Digital estate rationalization](../../digital-estate/rationalize.md) is a highly recommended prerequisite, especially if there are concerns of overburdening the available network capacity.
 During digital estate rationalization, an [inventory of digital assets](../../digital-estate/inventory.md) is collected.
 That inventory should include existing storage requirements across the digital estate.
-As outlined in [replication risks: Physics of replication](../migration-considerations/migrate/replicate.md#replication-risks---physics-of-replication), that inventory can be used to estimate **total migration storage**, which can be compared to total **available migration bandwidth**.
+As outlined in [replication risks: Physics of replication](../migration-considerations/migrate/replicate.md#replication-risks---physics-of-replication), that inventory can be used to estimate **total migration data size**, which can be compared to total **available migration bandwidth**.
 If that comparison doesn't align with the required **time to business change**, then this article can help accelerate migration velocity reducing the time required to migrate the datacenter.

 **Offline transfer of independent data stores:** Pictured in the diagram below are examples of both online and offline data transfers with Azure Data Box.
 These approaches could be used to ship large volumes of data to the cloud prior to workload migration.
 In an offline data transfer, source data is copied to Azure Data Box, which is then physically shipped to Microsoft for transfer into an Azure storage account as a file or a blob.
 This process can be used to ship data that isn't directly tied to a specific workload, prior to other migration efforts.
 Doing so reduces the amount of data that needs to be shipped over the network, in an effort to complete a migration within network constraints.

-This approach could be used to transfer data from [an HDFS store](/azure/storage/blobs/data-lake-storage-migrate-on-premises-hdfs-cluster) or from disks using [SMB](/azure/databox/data-box-deploy-copy-data), [NFS](/azure/databox/data-box-deploy-copy-data-via-nfs), [REST](/azure/databox/data-box-deploy-copy-data-via-rest), or [data copy service](/azure/databox/data-box-deploy-copy-data-via-copy-service).
+This approach could be used to transfer data HDFS, backups, archives, File Servers, applications, etc… Existing technical guidance explains how to use this approach to transfer data from [an HDFS store](/azure/storage/blobs/data-lake-storage-migrate-on-premises-hdfs-cluster) or from disks using [SMB](/azure/databox/data-box-deploy-copy-data), [NFS](/azure/databox/data-box-deploy-copy-data-via-nfs), [REST](/azure/databox/data-box-deploy-copy-data-via-rest), or [data copy service](/azure/databox/data-box-deploy-copy-data-via-copy-service) to data box.

-There are also a number of [third-party partner solutions](https://azuremarketplace.microsoft.com/campaigns/databox/azure-data-box) that use Azure Data Box for a "Seed and Sync" migration, where a large volume of data is moved via an offline transfer but is later synchronized at a lower scale over the network.
+There are also a number of [third-party partner solutions](https://azuremarketplace.microsoft.com/campaigns/databox/azure-data-box) that use Azure Data Box for a "Seed and Feed" migration, where a large volume of data is moved via an offline transfer but is later synchronized at a lower scale over the network.

 ![Offline and online data transfer with Azure Data Box](../../_images/migration/databox.png)

 ## Assess process changes

 If the storage requirements of a workload (or workloads) exceed network capacity, then Azure Data Box can still be used in an offline data transfer.

-However, transferring data over the network is typically faster than physically shipping the same amount of data.
-Because of the impact to timelines, it is advisable to use this option sparingly.
+The general Microsoft position is that network transmission is the advised approach, unless the network is unavailable.
+This suggestion is a result of transfer speeds.
+Transferring data over the network (even when bandwidth is constrained) is typically faster than physically shipping the same amount of data using an offline transfer mechanism, like data box.

+If connectivity to Azure is available, an analysis should be conducted before leveraging data box, especially if migration of the workload is time sensitive.
+Data box would only be advisable, when the time to transfer necessary data exceeds the time to populate, ship, and restore data using databox.

 ### Suggested action during the assess process

-**Network Capacity Analysis:** When workload-related storage requirements are at risk of exceeding network capacity, the cloud adoption team would add an additional analysis task to the assess process, called network capacity analysis.
-During this analysis, a member of the team with subject matter expertise regarding the local network would estimate the amount of available network capacity during the current release.
+**Network Capacity Analysis:** When workload-related data transfer requirements are at risk of exceeding network capacity, the cloud adoption team would add an additional analysis task to the assess process, called network capacity analysis.
+During this analysis, a member of the team with subject matter expertise regarding the local network and network connectivity would estimate the amount of available network capacity and required data transfer time.
 That available capacity would be compared to the storage requirements of all assets to be migrated during the current release.
-If the storage requirements exceed the available bandwidth, then assets from the current release would be selected for offline transfer.
+If the storage requirements exceed the available bandwidth, then assets supporting the workload would be selected for offline transfer.

 > [!IMPORTANT]
 > At the conclusion of the analysis, the release plan may need to be updated to reflect the time required to ship, restore, and synchronize the assets to be transferred offline.